UniKnow/AgileDev/src/site/markdown/siteDocumentation.md

 # Site Documentation

-All documentation of ${project.name} is within the code base and is written in MarkDown.
+All documentation is within the code base and is written in MarkDown.
 Markdown is a plain text formatting syntax designed so that it can be converted to HTML.
 There is no clearly defined Markdown standard but if you